Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Perturbation theory for subleading order

 where for $\alpha' \in \mathscr{A}$,

-Therefore, we are dealing with a linear system that spans only $\mathscr{A}$ even at NLO.
-While the integral kernel remains identical to that of LO, the main computational efforts at NLO shifts to constructing the driving term.
-By mathematical induction, one finds that at all higher orders the same kernel is always reused, although with increasingly complex driving terms.
-Because of this feature, we refer to this approach of perturbative calculations as the fixed-kernel perturbation theory (FKPT) method.
+Therefore, even at NLO we deal with a linear system that spans only $\mathscr{A}$.
+While the integral kernel remains identical to that at LO, the main computational effort at NLO shifts to constructing the driving term.
+By mathematical induction, one finds that at all higher orders the same kernel is reused, although the driving terms become increasingly complex.
+Because of this feature, we refer to this approach to perturbative calculations as fixed-kernel perturbation theory (FKPT).